By Rebecca Alwine, Army Spouse

 I like to grab a box of granola bars, a bag of clementines, a bunch of bananas, and some Goldfish crackers.
-This makes almost everyone happy with snacks.
+This makes almost everyone happy with snacks, especially on long car rides.
 I add protein bars to my snack box because I need the extra protein while we’re traveling.
 Snacks are also the best time to go out and get something because it can be combined with an exploring trip and they aren’t that expensive.

-How do you plan to save money on your next move?
+How do you plan on saving money on your next military move?
 Let us know your great hotel-room recipes!